smarie/python-pytest-steps/docs/api_reference.md

  - `step_name`: the name of this optional step.
 This name will be used in pytest failure/skip messages when other steps depend on this one and are skipped/failed because this one was skipped/failed.
  - `depends_on`: an optional dependency or list of dependencies, that should all be optional steps created with an `optional_step` context manager.

-### `@one_per_step`

-A decorator for a function-scoped fixture.
-By default if you do not use this decorator, only the fixture created  for the first step will be injected in your function, and all steps will see that same instance.

-Decorating your fixture with `@one_per_step` tells `@test_steps` to transparently replace the fixture object instance by the one created for each step, before each step executes.
-This results in all steps using different fixture instances.

-!!! note ""
-    When a fixture is decorated with `@one_per_step`, the object that is injected in your test function is a transparent proxy of the fixture, so it behaves exactly like the fixture.
-If for some reason you want to get the "true" inner wrapped object, you can do so using `get_underlying_fixture(my_fixture)`.

 ## Explicit/parametrizer mode